 Karanja Oil

 Karanja Oil is a plant-derived triglyceride oil pressed from the seeds of Pongamia pinnata (syn.
-Millettia pinnata), used as an emollient oil in skin and hair formulations.
+Millettia pinnata).
+It is a rich emollient oil for skin and hair formulas, selected for softness, slip, reduced roughness, and a comfortable barrier-support feel in creams, lotions, balms, facial oils, cleansing oils, and scalp/hair oils.

-Usage: Emollient oil for creams/lotions, balms, facial oils, cleansing oils, scalp/hair oils, and barrier-supportive systems.
+Usage: Emollient oil for creams, lotions, balms, facial oils, cleansing oils, scalp oils, hair oils, barrier-comfort products, blemish-prone skin concepts, and soothing botanical formulas.

 Mixing method:

-- Add to the oil phase with other emollients; emulsify with your chosen emulsifier system for O/W or W/O emulsions.
+- Add to the oil phase with other emollients; emulsify with the selected O/W or W/O emulsifier system.

-- Heat processing is possible for emulsification (commonly up to ~70°C), but minimize high-temperature hold time to reduce oxidation and odor drift.
+- Heat processing is possible for emulsification, commonly up to about 70°C, but avoid long high-temperature hold times to reduce oxidation and odor drift.

-Typical guidance: ~1–5% for lightweight conditioning in emulsions; ~5–15% for richer barrier comfort; up to 100% in anhydrous oils/balms depending on desired sensorial feel.
+Usage rate: 0.5-20%.
+Typical: 1-5% for lightweight conditioning, 5-15% for richer barrier comfort, and up to 100% in anhydrous oils or balms depending on the target skin feel.

 Product characteristics: Golden to brown mobile oil; characteristic nutty-herbal odor.

-Solubility: Soluble in oils/esters; insoluble in water.
-Requires surfactants/emulsifiers to incorporate into aqueous systems.
+Solubility: Soluble in oils and esters; insoluble in water.
+Use surfactants or emulsifiers for aqueous systems.

 Mechanism -